Labour movement: Cooperatives

+Culture

 Labour festivals

 Labour festivals have long been a part of the labour movement.
 Often held outdoors in the summer, the music, talks, food, drink, and film have attracted hundreds of thousands of attendees each year.
 Labour festival is a yearly feast of all the unionism gathering, to celebrate the fulfillment of their goals, to bring solutions to certain hindrances and to reform unjust actions of their employers or government.

+Topics

-Labour and racial equality
+Racial equality

 A degree of strategic biracial cooperation existed among black and white dockworkers on the waterfronts of New Orleans, Louisiana during the early 20th century.
 Although the groups maintained racially separate labour unions, they coordinated efforts to present a united front when making demands of their employers.
 These pledges included a commitment to the "50-50" or "half-and-half" system wherein a dock crew would consist of 50% black and 50% white workers and agreement on a single wage demand to reduce the risk of ship owners pitting one race against the other.
+This cooperative framework, though exceptional for its time, was driven largely by the dockworkers' shared vulnerability to exploitative labor practices.
+The "half-and-half" rule became a symbol of solidarity and a practical mechanism to prevent racial division being used as a tool for wage suppression.
+Despite institutional segregation, joint action during strikes and negotiations fostered a culture of mutual dependence that challenged prevailing norms in the Jim Crow South.
+These alliances were not without tension, but they succeeded in stabilizing labor conditions and resisting employer manipulation.
+Over the decades, such practices influenced later union efforts to integrate labor representation and contributed to broader struggles for racial and economic justice in the American labor movement.

-Black and white dockworkers also cooperated during protracted labour strikes, including the general levee strikes in 1892 and 1907 as well as smaller strikes involving skilled workers such as screwmen in the early 1900s.
+Black and white dockworkers also cooperated during protracted labour strikes, including the general levee strikes in 1892 and 1907 as well as smaller strikes involving skilled workers such as screwmen in the early 1900s: